 - Align your staff to work towards a common objective

-- Initiate goals which are focused and cohesive
+- Define goals that are focused and cohesive

-- Inspire your team to be dedicated to your company’s goals
+- Inspire your team to be dedicated to your company’s objectives

-A business strategy is useless without an action plan that outlines how and when set goals will be met.
+A business strategy is no good if it doesn't include an action plan that outlines how and when set goals will be met.
 When establishing your action plan, make sure your steps are definite, measurable and achievable.

-Once your action plan has been established, assign accountability for each action step and identify those that will be supporting them.
-Making an individual or team responsible for a particular task, eliminates the confusion of who is responsible for what, and allows the individual/s to take pride and satisfaction in a job well done.
+Once your action plan is clear, then assign accountability for each action step and identify those that will be supporting them.
+Making an individual responsible for a particular task eliminates the confusion of who is responsible for what, and allows individuals to take pride and satisfaction in a job well done.

-KPIs are critical elements of your business strategy, as they are the key indicators of whether you are succeeding in meeting your goals, visions and missions.
-Set KPIs, and update and track them on a regular basis.
+KPIs are critical elements of your business strategy, as they tell you whether you're meeting your goals.
+Set KPIs and track them on a regular basis.
 This ensures you will have accurate updates on the progress and success of each of your projects.

 What is a Marketing Strategy?